 Your attribute sets will be exported to an attribute set (.rhas) file.

 If you have multiple Event Editor configured in one deployment, then you might need to provide a separate attribute sets folder for each configuration.
 If not, the same attribute sets will be visible across all configurations.

-- Open the attributeSets folder and add the .rhas file you exported in step 6.
+- Add the .rhas file you exported in step 6 to the attributeSets folder.

 Your attribute sets can now be accessed by any person using the Event Editor.

-- In a web browser, browse to the Event Editor application.
+- In a web browser, browse to the Event Editor web app.

 - Click the Edit tab, and click the Add Line Events button .